 In our (repeated) feedback during the development process, we made clear that the new strategy had to lead to a step-change in the experience of families affected by addiction.
 While the strategy’s predecessor, The Road to Recovery (2008) had many strengths, throughout its lifetime families have continued to be denied support in their own right; actively excluded by services in the treatment of their loved one; overlooked in relation to their contribution as carers and the impact this has on their own lives; socially isolated, stigmatised by services and communities; and powerless and often disconnected from the wider recovery movement.
 In contrast, there is now acknowledgment that “The whole family needs support” (p14), not only the person using alcohol or drugs, or children in the family:

 “This strategy sets out a shift towards a whole family and family-inclusive approach to treatment and must be developed with lived and living experience at the heart. … Families go through a journey, along with those affected directly and it is vital to support families in their own right, at any stage of the journey.” (p41)

 The Strategy is not perfect.
-For example although this is an integrated alcohol and drugs strategy, there is a more limited focus on alcohol treatment, care and recovery and a stronger focus on drugs.
+For example, although this is an integrated alcohol and drug strategy, there is a more limited focus on alcohol treatment, care, and recovery and a stronger focus on drugs.
 The role of some key partners is overlooked (e.g. the lack of focus on community pharmacies has been highlighted by others).
-And we await the detailed action plans which will sit below these strategic commitments, including the all-important accountabilities, timescales and resources.
+And we await the detailed action plans which will sit below these strategic commitments, including the all-important accountabilities, timescales, and resources.